ashutoshmjain/gita/src/prologue.md

 ---

 [^8th]: `Poorna-avtaara` - The eighth incarnation
-- In `Vaidik` framework, `Vishnu` is the manifestative potency of supreme knowledge.
+- In `Vaidik` framework, `Vishnu` is the manifestative potency of knowledge.
 It manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
 It is said to attain full invocation of all facets of eight-fold nature in the eighth incarnation.
-Thus eighth incarnation `Krsna` is the only full embodiment of supreme knowledge.
+Thus eighth incarnation `Krsna` is the full embodiment of knowledge.
 - `Krsna` is also called `Krishna` in north India in which case his name is same as the author of `Mahabharata` — `Krishna Dwaipaiyana`.
 Was it a sweet coincidence or is there something more to it?
 - Ninth incarnation (`Buddha`) is to extend the universe through messages of peace, harmony and equanimity; while tenth incarnation is to move the consciousness into a new universe through machine tools and automation (`Kalki`)

 ---

 [^immortals]:  Immortal Eight
 - In Hindu scriptures, there are frequent mentions of eight `Chiranjeevies`.
 The literal meaning is the one who lives for very long time such that they may be seen as immortals.
-Among them are Ved Vyasa, Parshu Rama, Ashwathama, Vibishana, Krupacharya, Hanumaan, Mahabali and Markandeya.
+Among them are `Ved Vyasa, Parshu Rama, Ashwathama, Vibishana, Krupacharya, Hanumaan, Mahabali and Markandeya`.
 - The idea of immortality is a metaphor for the work they did.
-For examle `Parshuram` weilded an axe.
-The axe is a symbol of tools. `Parshuram` is immortal in every tool we use todate no matter how sophisticated our tools got from that primordial time.
+For example `Parshuram` wielded an axe.
+The axe is a symbol of tools.
+It is believed that `Parshuram` is immortal in tools we use to date no matter how sophisticated our machines got from that primordial time.
 Similarly `Ved Yyasa Dwaipayana` is immortal for the literature he created and also the most important tool of the trade - transcription.

 ---